adam-filipowicz/think-like-programmer/README.md

 # think-like-programmer
-My solutions for the exercises in Think Like a Programmer by V. Anton Spraul
+My solutions for the exercises in *Think Like a Programmer* by V. Anton Spraul.